Peterborough Accelerated Net Zero (PANZ) - Net Zero Go

 Peterborough Accelerated Net Zero (PANZ)

-The PANZ project is funded by Innovate UK (IUK) Net Zero Living programme.
-PANZ supports local authorities to move beyond ambition and into delivery by developing a comprehensive platform that integrates data sources to create effective net zero plans.
+The PANZ project is funded by Innovate UK’s (IUK) Net Zero Living programme.
+PANZ supports local authorities to move beyond ambition and into delivery by developing a comprehensive platform that integrates data sources to create effective Net Zero plans.
 The project includes engagement frameworks, business models, and the creation of blueprints for the deployment of heat pumps and district energy networks.

 Print Email Share URL LinkedIn